 “I think some people have an image of a weightlifting gym in their head, and it’s guys in leotards, making crude, offensive jokes, and lifting heavy weights – but that couldn’t be further from the truth,” he tells me.

 Clubs like Capital are a fantastic addition to weightlifting in Ireland, however, there are still issues that have to be dealt with.

 “The sport needs to encourage more women’s coaches and women’s officials now.
 They are coming through, but it’s probably something that’s going to take time to get to the point where it should be,” Leech says.

-“If you can’t see it, you can’t be it,” says Dr Lucy Moore, a masters athlete, and athletics and weightlifting coach who feels that positive representation for women is a huge factor in creating equality.
+“If you can’t see it, you can’t be it,” says Dr Lucy Moore, a masters athlete, and athletics and weightlifting coach who feels that positive representation for women is an important factor in creating equality.

 “There are very few women coaches at senior level, and if you want to be it, you have to see it.
 It’s the same issues in the professional world, why don’t women go forward for promotion?
-Why are women underrepresented on boards?”
-Says Dr Moore.
+Why are women underrepresented on boards?